cycomachead/thesis/contents/design.md

 -->

 ## Knowledge Integration
+- KI has 4 components (adding, distinguishing, eliciting, reflecting)
+	- Challenges: don't fit with rest of curriculum, need better collection methods

 ## Learner Centered Design

 ## Constructionism + Exploration
-- Pleasantly Frustrating?
+- Pleasantly Frustrating (Gee)

-* A Note About Autograding
-	* Why do we need an autograder?
-	* Why shouldn't we have an autograder?
-		* but we did it anyway.....

 ## "TA Centered Design"
 Though this is certainly lower on the priority list than _learner_ centered design, we make a point to describe _TA_ centered design, and why this matters for the tools we build.
 TAs, and instructors, are critical users of the infrastructure in courses.
 They need to be able to easily update and create content, handle grades, and so on.
 The longer or more difficult these tasks are, the less time TAs have to spend helping students learn.